-During the past couple of years, the majority of the Piraeus Court judgments (both in the first and second instance), in a number of OW Bunker (OWB) related cases brought before them, dismissed the claims of physical suppliers against owners or charterers of vessels, by ruling that the chief engineers of the vessels who signed the physical suppliers' bunker delivery receipts (BDRs) did not have the authority to accept on behalf of the vessels' owners or charterers the application of the physical suppliers' general terms and conditions that were printed on the BDRs.
-In particular, such rulings were based on the view that the vessels' chief engineers, when signing the BDRs of the physical suppliers, were only authorised to measure the quantities of the bunkers delivered onboard the vessel and verify such quantities in the BDRs and not to undertake any contractual obligations on behalf of the owners or charterers towards the physical suppliers.
-Therefore, according to the prevailing view, the owners or charterers do not have any contractual obligation to pay the physical suppliers' invoices (whether on the basis of the signing of the BDRs or otherwise), since this obligation rests only with the party that purchased the bunkers from the physical suppliers (i.e., OWB).
-However, there is one appeal judgment that has followed the opposite view and this legal matter will be ultimately resolved by the Greek Supreme Court, given that both sides (i.e., the physical suppliers and the owners or charterers) have already lodged further appeals respectively against the above decisions of the Piraeus Court of Appeal.
+During the past couple of years, the majority of the Piraeus court judgments (both in the first and second instance), in a number of cases brought before them concerning OW Bunker, dismissed the claims of physical suppliers against owners or charterers of vessels, by ruling that the chief engineers of the vessels who signed the physical suppliers' bunker delivery receipts (BDRs) did not have the authority to accept on behalf of the vessels' owners or charterers the application of the physical suppliers' general terms and conditions that were printed on the BDRs.
+In particular, the rulings were based on the view that the vessels' chief engineers, when signing the BDRs of the physical suppliers, were only authorised to measure the quantities of the bunkers delivered on board the vessel and verify those quantities in the BDRs and not to undertake any contractual obligations on behalf of the owners or charterers towards the physical suppliers.
+Therefore, according to the prevailing view, the owners or charterers do not have any contractual obligation to pay the physical suppliers' invoices (whether on the basis of the signing of the BDRs or otherwise), since this obligation rests only with the party that purchased the bunkers from the physical suppliers (i.e., OW Bunker).
+However, there are two appeal judgments that have followed the opposite view and this legal matter will be resolved ultimately by the Greek Supreme Court, given that the opposing sides (i.e., the physical suppliers and the owners or charterers) have already lodged further appeals respectively against the decisions of the Piraeus Court of Appeal.

 Greece has introduced and maintains favourable taxation laws in relation to income deriving from shipping activities.
-As a result, the income from dividends of shipowning companies deriving from the exploitation or the sale of their own ships (whether the ships are flagged in Greece or abroad) that are managed from Greece by branch offices of companies established under Law 27/75 (known as the 'Law 89' regime) is free from any income tax, save that Greek tax residents are taxed at 10 per cent on any such dividends that they import in Greece, those kept abroad not being taxed.
-Foreign ships managed from Greece pay (in addition to their usual flag annual tonnage tax) a special additional annual tonnage tax to the Greek state, calculated on the basis of each vessel's age and GRT.
+As a result, the income from dividends of shipowning companies deriving from the exploitation or the sale of their own ships (whether the ships are flagged in Greece or abroad) that are managed from Greece by branch offices of companies established under Law 27/75 (known as the Law 89 regime) is free from any income tax, save that Greek tax residents are taxed at 10 per cent on any such dividends that they import in Greece (those kept abroad are not taxed).
+Foreign ships managed from Greece pay (in addition to their usual flag annual tonnage tax) a special additional annual tonnage tax to the Greek state, calculated on the basis of each vessel's age and gross registered tonnage.

-Dividends received by Greek tax residents from shipping offices (except ship managers, namely shipbroking, chartering, etc.) established in Greece under the special regime of Law 89 are taxed at a flat rate of 10 per cent, while these offices are taxed with a low, escalating downwards, minor percentage on the funds that they import to meet their expenses locally.
+Dividends received by Greek tax residents from shipping offices (except ship managers, namely shipbroking, chartering, etc.) established in Greece under the special regime of Law 89 are taxed at a flat rate of 10 per cent, whereas these offices are taxed with a low (decreasing) minor percentage on the funds that they import to meet their expenses locally.

-Other than the above, there is no corporate income tax imposed on such shipowning, ship management or other such special regime shipping companies.
+Other than the foregoing, there is no corporate income tax imposed on shipowning, ship management or other special regime shipping companies.